dankamongmen/notcurses/doc/man/man3/notcurses.3.md

 scene (see e.g. **ncplane_at_yx(3)**), or to achieve peak performance when a particular EGC is heavily reused within a plane.

+## Visuals

+Bitmaps can be loaded from disk or memory, or even synthesized from the content of existing planes.
+These are stored in **ncvisual** objects, described in **notcurses_visual(3)**.
+Visuals can be rendered to arbitrarily many planes using a variety of blitters, varying in their aspect ratios and resolution.
+If the terminal supports a pixel protocol such as Sixel or Kitty, it is possible to render bitmaps at the pixel level (as opposed to the cell level, using geometric glyphs).
+Otherwise, various Unicode-based blitters are available to render bitmaps in the text paradigm.

 ## Widgets

 A few high-level widgets are included, all built atop ncplanes: